 On 18 December 1884, Nestus Bagley, 22, married Margarett Coleman, 20, at Washington Farmer‘s with J.W.
 Turner, Oscar Jones and James Locus witnessing.

 On 27 November 1889, Ruffin Bagley, 22, son of Henderson and Bethany Bagley, married Louisa Rountree, 20, daughter of Warren Rountree and Sarah Woodard, at Alfred Woodard’s in Wilson County.
 Witnesses were W.W.
 Rountree, Sam Winstead and Henry Deans.

 In the 1900 census of Old Fields, Wilson County: farmer Henderson Bagley, 70, wife Lenora, 48, daughter Etta, 18, and grandchildren Lonna Locus, 8, Earnest Locus, 6, and Percy Locus, 2.
 Next door: Ruffin Bagley, 32, wife Luesah, 25, and son Arthar, 6.

 Ruffin Bagley, age 50, died 30 December 1915 in Old Fields township, Wilson County, of gastritis.
 His death certificate lists his parents as Henderson Bagley and Fannie Williamson.
 Nestus Bagley was informant.

-On 12 March 1933, Ida James, daughter of Henderson Bagley and Lena Jones, both of Wilson County, died of uterine cancer.
-Her death certificate reports that she was married to Thomas James.
+On 12 March 1933, Ida Jones, daughter of Henderson Bagley and Lena Jones, both of Wilson County, died of uterine cancer.
+Her death certificate reports that she was married to Thomas Jones.